samestrin/image-api-netlify-edge/README.md

 ### **Dependencies**

 - **Netlify**: For deploying serverless functions.
+- **Deno**: A secure runtime for JavaScript and TypeScript, used for running the edge functions.
 - **ImageMagick**: For performing image manipulations.
 - **multiParser**: For parsing multipart form data.